ARTHUR ROMILLY FEDDEN 1875-1939

 ROMILLY FEDDEN LITERARY WORKS

 Golden Days – from the Fishing Log of a Painter in Brittany.
 Illustrated by R.F.
-Adam & Charles Black 1919.
+Adam & Charles Black, 1919.
 Re-published 1949 with a forward by Sir Robert Bruce Lockhart K.C.M.G.

-Published in French 2008.
-Editions du Trieux.
+Published in French in 2008. Éditions du Trieux.

 ISBN 2-906380-32-6

-Modern Water Colour 1917 John Murray.
+Modern Water Colour, 1917, John Murray.
 Illustrated by RF.

 Food & Other Frailties Seeley Service & Co.
 Date?
 Reprinted 1948